Lalmohan Ganguly: Overview

 He first meets Feluda in the story Sonar Kella (The Golden Fortress) and from then on he accompanies Feluda and Topshe on all their major adventures.
 He collects weapons but is often reluctant to use them.
-Weapons collected by him during different adventures include boomerang, kukri (knife), smoke bomb and even a pestle etc. His whole demeanour is of hilarity and he regularly provides the comic relief in the stories.
+Weapons collected by him during different adventures include boomerang, Kukri (knife), smoke bomb and even a Pestle etc. His whole demeanour is of hilarity and he regularly provides the comic relief in Feluda stories.
 He has a history with the villain Maganlal Meghraj who had a circus performer throw knives at him in Joi Baba Felunath (The Mystery of the Elephant God) and fed him the drug LSD in Jato Kando Kathmandutey (The Criminals of Kathmandu).
 The last time Jatayu met Meghraj was at Golapi Mukta Rahasya.